Police Blotter: October 7, 2020

 FELONY ARRESTS

+Kevin S. Verner, 49, of the 5300 block of Bayberry Lane, Browns Valley, was arrested by the Yuba County Sheriff’s Office at 7:30 p.m.
+Oct.
+5 on Bayberry Lane on suspicion of threatening to commit a crime.
+He was booked into Yuba County Jail.

+Randy A. Cole, 57, of the 600 block of Evergreen Drive, Wheatland, was arrested by the Wheatland Police Department at 4:54 p.m.
+Oct.
+5 at his residence on suspicion of corporal injury.
+He was booked into Yuba County Jail.

-Michael S. Trapper, 36, of Fallon, Nev., was arrested by the Williams Police Department at 11:10 p.m.
-Sept.
-30 in the 200 block of E Street in Williams on suspicion of evading a peace officer with willful disregard and driving without a license.
-He was booked into the Colusa County Jail.
+Nicholas B. Matta, 35, of the 600 block of Chestnut Street, Yuba City, was arrested by the Yuba County Sheriff’s Office at 3:52 p.m.
+Oct.
+5 in the 2300 block of North Beale Road on suspicion of evading a peace officer.
+He was booked into Yuba County Jail.

+Edger O. Green, 52, of the 3000 block of Fruitridge Way, Yuba City, was arrested by the Marysville Police Department at 3:06 p.m.
+Oct.
+5 at his residence on suspicion of two counts of threatening to commit a crime, false imprisonment, attempted rape, corporal injury, and burglary.
+He was booked into Yuba County Jail.

 DUI ARRESTS

-Thanh Van Cong Chau, 22, of the 1300 block of Old Stone Roadway, San Jose, was arrested by the California Highway Patrol at 2:47 p.m.
+Nina V. Leal, 21, of the 1100 block of Third Street, Meridian, was arrested by the Yuba City Police Department at 10:20 p.m.
 Oct.
-2 on northbound Interstate 5 north of Maxwell on suspicion of driving under the influence of drugs or alcohol and being under the influence of a controlled substance.
-He was booked into the Colusa County Jail.
+5 on Bridge Street.
+She was booked into Sutter County Jail.

-Rafael Mendoza, 38, of the 9600 block of Tenaya Road, Kelseyville, was arrested by the California Highway Patrol at 2:02 a.m.
+Luis A. B. Nequiz, 22, of the 200 block of Julie Drive, Yuba City, was arrested by the California Highway Patrol at 9:55 p.m.
 Oct.
-5 on State Route 20 west of Walnut Road.
-He was booked into the Colusa County Jail.
+4 on Highway 99.
+He was booked into Sutter County Jail.

+Forrest Fryer, 42, of the 1300 block of Eastwind Drive, Yuba City, was arrested by the Yuba City Police Department at 9:24 p.m.
+Oct.
+4 on Garden Highway.
+He was booked into Sutter County Jail.